mateuszdorobek/python3.info/dragon/alpha.rst

 Post notes:

-    b.
+    a.
 Trainer acts as Product Owner with little technical knowledge
-    c.
+    b.
 You are the software engineer who need to decide and live with consequences of your choices
-    d.
+    c.
 Task is a narrative story telling to demonstrate OOP and good engineering practices
-    e.
+    d.
 Calculated last position of the game should be x=20, y=40
-    f.
+    e.
 You can introduce new fields, methods, functions, variables, constants, classes, objects, whatever you want
-    g.
+    f.
 Don't use modules form outside the Python Standard Library
-    h.
+    g.
 Task is business requirement specification, not a technical documentation, i.e., "what Dragon has to do, not how to do it"
-    i.
+    h.
 You don't have to keep order of specification while writing code
-    j.
+    i.
 This is `alpha` version, so no new functionality like negative position checking etc
-    l.
+    j.
 You can create tests, i.e.: unittest, doctest
     k.
 Do not read solution or any future iterations of this exercise;
        if you read future tasks, you will spoil fun and learning